snowplow/snowplowanalytics.com/_posts/2020-03-05-snowplow-android-tracker-1.4.0-released/index.md

 <h2 id="iab">3.
 Fix for IAB enrichment identification</h2>

 As reported [here](https://discourse.snowplowanalytics.com/t/warning-iab-enrichment-treats-android-tracker-events-as-spider-generated/2482) the IAB enrichment incorrectly treats events sent by the Android tracker as spider-generated.
-This is due to the fact that the default User Agent used by the Android tracker, which is the one of the underlying library used to make HTTP calls (okHttp), is part of the IAB blacklist.
+The Android Tracker uses the okHttp library.
+The default User Agent of that library is in the IAB blacklist, which caused the Android tracker to be seen as spider-generator.

-The new Android tracker set a different default User Agent that is not filtered out by the IAB enrichment ([#359][359]).
-It's always possible to customize the User Agent used by the Android tracker setting the User Agent of the tracker's Subject: `setUserAgent`.
+The new Android tracker sets a different default User Agent that is not filtered out by the IAB enrichment ([#359][359]).
+It's always possible to customize the User Agent used by the Android tracker by setting the User Agent of the tracker's Subject: `setUserAgent`.

 {% highlight java %}
 Subject subject =